Volunteers make the difference!

 Friends Volunteers – Emily Allen Wildflower Preserve, Friendship Garden (Forsyth County): PLC sincerely appreciates all the Friends Volunteers who donate their time and energy each spring and fall to work in the Emily H. Allen Wildflower Preserve, Friendship Garden.
 With their help, we are able to maintain the beauty of this 6-acre wildflower garden located near Historic Bethabara in Winston-Salem.
 Under the permanent protection of Piedmont Land Conservancy, the Friendship Garden is home to a unique collection of over 500 species of native plants.

-If you would like to spend time with like-minded people in a truly unique garden setting, please join us for spring or fall workdays.
-For more information on volunteering in the Friendship Garden, contact Mindy Mock at email@example.com.
+If you would like to spend time with like-minded people in a truly unique garden setting, please join us for spring or fall workdays (see dates for spring 2017 workdays below).
+For more information on volunteering in the Friendship Garden, contact Mindy Mock at firstname.lastname@example.org.